 Hydropower projects do not normally have a significant impact on air quality.
-There is typical construction-related air pollution from materials extraction, machinery, and vehicles (trucks, workers' buses, etc.) and dust from land clearing and from vehicles moving on dirt roads.
+There is typical construction-related air pollution from materials extraction, machinery and vehicles (trucks, workers' buses, etc.) and dust from land clearing and from vehicles moving on dirt roads - mainly in the construction phase.